cpritchett/jeti/README.md

 is a trademark of [Red Hat, Inc](https://www.redhat.com>)

-Contributions to this repo from September 2023 and beyond are made by contributors of the Jeti project.
+Contributions to this repo from September 2023 and beyond are made by contributors of Jeti, a subproject of [Jetporch](https://www.jetporch.com)

 License
 =======